faun/building-web-apps-with-go/en/tips_and_tricks/README.md

 ## Using `gorilla/context` for request-specific data
 It is pretty often that we need to store and retrieve data that is specific to the current HTTP request.
 Use `gorilla/context` to map values and retrieve them later.
-It contains a global mutex on a map of request objects.
+It contains a global mutex on a map of requested objects.

 ``` go
 func MyHandler(w http.ResponseWriter, r *http.Request) {